 Some helpful notes:

-- Status can take up to an hour to update.
+- Statuses can take up to an hour to update.
 Your bounce rate (hard bounce or soft bounce) will rarely be zero.
 If it is, it won't be for long.
 People change jobs, change providers, or simply close their accounts.
 Beyond 8%, your bounce rate may hurt your reputation and there's a risk of being classified as junk mail by the recipient's server.

 - In some cases, mail clients have anti-tracking mechanisms that disable tracking pixels.
 If this is the case, the delivery status may not be updated.